-The Housing Authority of the City of Los Angeles is a Section 8 and Public Housing Public Housing Agency in Los Angeles, California.
+Housing Authority of the City of Los Angeles is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

-The Housing Authority of the City of Los Angeles serves Los Angeles.
+Housing Authority of the City of Los Angeles offers Public Housing and Section 8 Housing rental assistance in Los Angeles.

-As of the most recent VMS report, Housing Authority of the City of Los Angeles manages 45,679 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of Los Angeles manages 43,917 active Housing Choice Vouchers.

 |Standard||Homeownership||Family Unification||Tenant Protection||Ported Out||VASH||Non-Elderly Disabled|